tubaman/asana-python-asyncio/README.md

 ## Install

-The client is generated in a branch by date(ex: [20231201](https://github.com/tubaman/asana-python-asyncio/tree/20231201))and tagged similarly (ex: [20231201.0]/(https://github.com/tubaman/asana-python-asyncio/releases/tag/20231201.0)).
+The client is generated in a branch by date(ex: [20231201](https://github.com/tubaman/asana-python-asyncio/tree/20231201)) and tagged similarly (ex: [20231201.0](https://github.com/tubaman/asana-python-asyncio/releases/tag/20231201.0)).
 You can install a tagged release like:

     pip install https://github.com/tubaman/asana-python-asyncio/releases/download/20231201.0/asana_asyncio-20231201.0-py3-none-any.whl